2024 Winter Walks

 - To register, please click on the date of the walk below that you would like to attend.

 - Once your reservation is processed, we will send you an email to confirm the availability of space on your requested walk and directions to the meeting location.

-- Walks begin promptly at 11 AM and last approximately one hour.
-All walks are around 1 – 1.5 miles.
+- Walks begin promptly at 11 AM and last approximately 90 minutes.
 Please wear comfortable walking shoes, warm layers, and be prepared for inclement weather.

-Travel through a small, fascinating hardwood forest that extends to the shores of west Polpis Harbor with opportunities to see herons, egrets, shellfish and other inhabitants of this ecologically rich area.
+Travel the short loop through a small, fascinating sunken hardwood forest that extends to the shores of West Polpis harbor with opportunities to see winter ducks, talk shellfish, and see the benefits to other residents of this ecologically rich area.